troymarshall/emergency-prep/README.md

  - 2.c Meet with and teach your family how to get or build a kit, make a plan, and be informed for the situations on the chart you created for requirement 2b.
 Be prepared for session 2 to report on your family meeting, discuss their responses, and share your family plan.
 - If you want to start on requirements 8.b and 9.a you can do so.
 See the Helpful Resources section below for links to the FEMA Emergency Kit Checklist and the USScout.org safety checklist.

+### Session 2 Homework

+Before session 3:

+- With permission from a parent, complete lessons 1 and 2 of the online FEMA training "An Introduction to the Incident Command System" linked below.
+- Complete requirements 8.b and 9.a.
+See the Helpful Resources section below for links to the FEMA Emergency Kit Checklist and the USScout.org safety checklist.

+### Session 3 Homework

+Before session 4:

+- Complete requirements 3 and 4.
+Please record a video of yourself completing these requirements.
+With permission from a parent, you may recruit a volunteer from your household to participate in your demonstration for requirement 3 or you may use a dummy, doll, or other prop in order to complete the demonstration.
+- We may include a group project to complete requirement 7.b and 8.a.

 ## Helpful Resources